Leadership Development Course

 Who Should Attend:

-Police Officers, Deputies, and Corporals who have the support and approval of their supervisor and department chief executive, and who can meet the following conditions for attending CPOA’s Leadership Development Course:
+Police Officers, Deputies, and Corporals, and Investigators who have the support and approval of their supervisor and department chief executive, and who can meet the following conditions for attending CPOA’s Leadership Development Course:

 - Commit to attending all 10 class sessions (two 40-hour weeks)